StackVista/stackstate-docs/setup/agent/migrate-agent-v1-to-v2/migrate-agent-v1-to-v2-linux.md

 2. Copy each of the files in the `conf.d` directory to their respective v2 **subdirectories** inside the Agent V2 conf.d directory found at `/etc/stackstate-agent/conf.d/<CHECK-SUBDIRECTORY>.d/`.
     - **DO NOT** just copy all the files from the `/etc/sts-agent/conf.d/` to
       `/etc/stackstate-agent/conf.d/` as Agent V2 works with a subdirectory structure.
-    - For Example, If you are using **Splunk** copy the following files:
+    - For example, If you are using **Splunk** copy the following files:
       - `/etc/sts-agent/conf.d/splunk_topology.yaml` into
         `/etc/stackstate-agent/conf.d/splunk_topology.d/splunk_topology.yaml`
       - `/etc/sts-agent/conf.d/splunk_event.yaml` into